royaltm/node-murmurhash-native/README.md

       if absolute value of length is greater than the size of a calculated hash, bytes are written only up to the hash size
 @param {string} output_type - a string indicating return type:
-      'number' (murmurHash32 only) - a 32-bit integer,
+      'number' (murmurHash32 only) - a signed 32-bit integer,
       'buffer' - a new Buffer object,
       'utf8', 'ucs2', 'ascii', 'hex', 'base64' or 'binary' - string output,
       default is 'number' or 'buffer'